 Charleston Drug Charge Lawyer

-If you have been arrested for drug charges in Charleston, then it is critical you contact a Charleston drug charge lawyer to ensure your rights are protected during the criminal process.
-In South Carolina drug charges carry very serious penalties.
-Fines and jail time differ greatly depending on the substance in question, the amount of the substance in question and other factors such as prior criminal history.
-If you have been charged with drug crimes in Charleston, Folly Beach, North Charleston or Mount Pleasant, call Charleston drug charge lawyer John W. Molony now to discuss your legal options.
+If you have been arrested for drug possession in Charleston, call Charleston drug possession lawyer John W. Molony and schedule a free consultation to protect your rights and your record.
+In South Carolina drug convictions carry extremely serious penalties.
+Fines and jail time differ greatly depending on the drug in question, the amount of the drug in question and other factors like prior criminal record.
+If you have been charged with drug possession in Charleston, call drug charge lawyer John W. Molony now and discuss your case legal options free of charge.

 When Charleston Police find illegal drugs, you can be charged with drug possession when police show probable cause that you had power or control over the drugs and had actual knowledge of the drugs.
 Police can prove you had power to control the drugs in one of two ways.
 Either by proving actual possession or what is called constructive possession.
 Actual possession is exactly what it sounds like.
 This is when illegal drugs are found in your actual physical custody.
 On the other hand, constructive possession requires the State to prove that even though drugs were not in your actual physical custody you had control over the premises in which the drugs were found.
 For example, police find drugs in a vehicle you are riding in and you are charged with drug possession.

 Possession with Intent to Distribute (PWID) & Trafficking